tpersp/EchoMosaic/IDEAS.md

 - [x] [2025-09-08] Add a light/dark theme toggle.
 - [x] [2025-09-21] Expand Stable Horde controls with LoRA stacks, post-processing chains, and worker preference toggles directly in the dashboard.
 - [x] [2025-09-21] Move AI generator controls into a modal window and surface per-stream summaries on the dashboard.
+- [x] Show a live thumbnail preview for each stream's current content directly on the dashboard so you can see all streams at a glance before opening them.

 Notes
 - Use checkboxes to track status (unchecked = planned, checked = done).